Springboard’s technology monitors pedestrians and vehicles in any type of environment, continuously 24 hours a day, 7 days a week.

 A small counting device is mounted on either a building or lighting/CCTV column, a virtual zone is defined and pedestrians and cars who travel through the zone are recorded.

 Visitor numbers are recorded using the very latest counting software based on “target specific tracking”.
-Footfall data is audited each day by Springboard and uploaded daily to an internet server where it is permanently stored.
+Data is audited each day by Springboard and uploaded daily to an internet server where it is permanently stored.

 Target specific tracking software monitors flows by employing a wide range of characteristics to determine a target to identify and track.
 With origins in defence and security applications, TST software has demonstrated an unrivalled degree of accuracy in internal and external environments, with independent audits revealing a degree of accuracy of between 95% and 98%.